pbberlin/go-pwa/README.md

 * Localhost certificate based on [Filipo Valsordas tool](https://github.com/FiloSottile/mkcert)

-* Content Security Policies - CSP
+* Content Security Policies (`CSP`)
   against CSRF

-* Compress static content
+* Precompress static content on app start
-  on the fly - or precompress on app start
+  or on the fly

+* Coherent new-versioning of HTML, JS, CSS
+  after server side changes

 * HTML template for PWA

-* PWA manifest
+* PWA manifest,

-* PWA service worker
+  PWA service worker
   * Register + Install
     * Prime the cache
   * Activate (`update on reload` or re-open browser)
   * Fetch
     * Updating cache

-Trying to combine it into a slim `go` program,
-which is testable using [Google Lighthouse](https://github.com/GoogleChrome/Lighthouse).

 ## Next steps

 * Service worker should be a template,
 having the version compiled into

-* CSS and JS files should have a "version" directory,
-such as
-`/js/32168/service-worker-registration.js`